 Umbilical cord care in newborns

-Cord - umbilical
+Cord - umbilical; Neonatal care - umbilical cord

 When your baby is born the umbilical cord is cut and there is a stump left.
 The stump should dry and fall off by the time your baby is 5 to 15 days old.
 Keep the stump clean with gauze and water only.
 Sponge bathe the rest of your baby, as well.
-Do not put your baby in a tub of water until the stump has fallen off.
+DO NOT put your baby in a tub of water until the stump has fallen off.

 Let the stump fall off naturally.
-Do not try to pull it off, even if it is only hanging on by a thread.
+DO NOT try to pull it off, even if it is only hanging on by a thread.

 Watch the umbilical cord stump for infection.
 This does not occur often.
 But if it does, the infection can spread quickly.